ofiwg/libfabric/README.md

 --with-libnl=<directory>
 ```

 If specified, look for libnl support.
-If it is not found then the `usnic`
+If it is not found, then the `usnic`
 provider will not be built.
 If `<directory>` is specified, then check in the
 directory and check for `libnl` version 3.
 If version 3 is not found, then
 check for version 1.
 If no `<directory>` argument is specified, then this